mped-oticon/expose-as-vnc-server/readme.md

 When payload command exits, x11vnc is killed and script exits.
 When script exists, xvfb-run exits.

-Payload commands exit code is propagated all the way.
+Payload command's exit code is propagated all the way.

 # "Installation"